scalatra/scalatra-website/guides/routes-and-actions.md

 All web applications need a way to match up the incoming HTTP request with some code to execute on the server.
 In Scalatra, this is done using _routes_ and _actions_.

-If somebody makes a POST request to your application, at http://www.yourapp.org/articles, you might want to invoke code on the server which will look at the information contained in the incoming request, and use it to create a new Article object.
-The fact that it's a _POST_ request, and the request path _/articles_, are _route_ information.
+If somebody makes a POST request to your application, at *http://www.yourapp.org/articles*, you might want to invoke code on the server which will look at the information contained in the incoming request, and use it to create a new *Article* object.
+The fact that it's a _POST_ request, and the request path is _/articles_, are _route_ information.
 The code that you execute is the _action_.

 ## Routes